 The night before a race should include a meal that has been tried and true.
 Nothing new!
-Your meal should include carbohydrates like rice, pasta, bread, or potatoes.
+Your meal should definitely include carbohydrates like rice, pasta, bread, or potatoes.
 That said, be careful not to overdo the quantity of food-you don't want to go to bed feeling uncomfortably full.

-There's also no need to "carb-load" the night before a 5k race.
-Eating reasonable portions of healthy carbohydrates (fruit, yogurt, whole grains) throughout the day and a carb-centric meal at night will be enough.
+Also, you don't necessarily need to "carb-load" the night before a half marathon.
+Contrary to popular belief, carb-loading tends to happen naturally during half marathon training.
+Towards the end of your training plan, you'll run less mileage and eat the same amount of carbohydrates, so your body will store those carbs as glycogen.
+Still, it's worth being mindful of the types of carbohydrates you choose during this time and aim for unprocessed whole foods sources like whole grains, fruits, vegetables, legumes, and milk products rather than excessive amounts of sweets, baked goods, and highly processed carbohydrates.
 Another note: Make sure to stay hydrated by drinking a lot of water in the days leading up to the race.
 However, the evening before the race, avoid drinking excessive amounts of water-going to the bathroom multiple times during the night will disrupt your sleep.
 Aim to avoid alcohol before the race, too, as it could increase your risk of dehydration.